Q: When is the deadline for admissions?

 Q: Where can I find or apply for financial aid/student loans?

-Q: Where can I find more information on Illinois Basic Skills Exam?
+Q: Where can I find more information on Illinois Test of Academic Proficiency (TAP)?

-A: Click her for Illinois Certification Testing System’s website
+A: Click here for Illinois Licensure Testing System’s website

 Q: What is CACREP and how does it help me?

 A: CACREP accreditation provides recognition that the content and quality of the education offered by the accredited program has been evaluated extensively and meets standards set by and for the profession.
 The student can be assured that appropriate knowledge and skills areas will be included that are necessary for entry into the counseling field.
 The student as a consumer can also be assured that the program is financially stable.
 As a graduate of CACREP accredited program, a student applying for certification by the National Board for Certified Counselors (NBCC) will have the two (2) years of post-secondary supervised experience waived.
 This facilitates and expedites one’s experience in becoming National Certified Counselor (NCC).
 In addition, some states will waive a portion of the post-graduate supervised experience required for licensure.

 Q: How many graduate credit hours can I transfer into this program?